 How long can you go without pumping a septic tank?

-The general guideline for pumping a septic tank is every 2-5 years.
+The general guideline for pumping a septic tank system is every 2-5 years.
 However, this depends on factors like usage and the size of the household.

 How do you know when it’s time to pump your septic tank?

-If you notice issues such as slow draining sinks or toilets, sewage backup in pipes, or water pooling over the drain field area, it might be time to pump your septic tank.
+If you notice issues such as slow-draining sinks or toilets, sewage backup in pipes, or water pooling over the drain field area, it might be time to pump your septic tank.

 How do I check the level of my septic tank?